tag/project-triage-2019/README.md

+# MSIS Project
+This repo is for an in-class project in the MSIS program.

-# Our Project: Build a hospital triage system
+## Our Project: Build a hospital triage system

 For simplicity, assume that patient data is stored (mostly) in another system.
 Only basic identifying information will be in this system: Name, DOB, sex at